stijn-dejongh/ars-rethorica/manuscript/book1chapter7.md

 he had not suggested it, it could not have been carried out.
 And conversely, when accusing Chabrias, he declared that the man who had carried out the advice was more guilty than the one who had given it; for it could not have been carried out, had there not been some one to do so, and the reason why people devised plots was that others might carry them out.

+{blurb, icon: pencil}
+**editor's note:** Aristotle is analyzing the characteristics of actions and items that make them more severe or more desirable.
+In doing so, he aims to provide a framework for determining the relative value of different options.

+The example of *"Leodamas accusing Callistratus"* is used to illustrate how your point of view can change the perceived guilt of an action.
+He intentionally argues the point from both sides, contradicting himself, to show that there is no absolute answer.
+This ties in nicely to the concepts of "trade-offs", "context", and "mitigating circumstances" in modern times.
+It also strengthens the argument that rhetoric is most useful in those cases where there is a gray zone, either legally or morally.

+Aristotle, being a philosopher, seems to want to teach the reader how to think critically about these matters, and how to form arguments based on a few universal - almost mathematical - principles.
+The rest of the chapter expands on these principles, and Aristotle will talk us through various other ways to determine the "greater good" or the "lesser evil".
+{/blurb}

 And that which is scarcer is a greater good than that which is abundant, as gold than iron, although it is less useful, but the possession of it is more valuable, since it is more difficult of acquisition.
 From another point of view, that which is abundant is to be preferred to that which is